OSGeo/gdal/README.md

 Usage
 ---------------
 This library exports the following GDAL functions:
+- CSLCount
+- GDALSetCacheMax
 - GDALAllRegister
 - GDALOpen
+- GDALClose
+- GDALGetDriverByName
+- GDALCreate
-- GDALGetRasterCount
+- GDALCreateCopy
 - GDALGetRasterXSize
 - GDALGetRasterYSize
+- GDALGetRasterCount
+- GDALGetRasterDataType
+- GDALGetRasterBand
 - GDALGetProjectionRef
+- GDALSetProjection
 - GDALGetGeoTransform
+- GDALSetGeoTransform
 - OSRNewSpatialReference
+- OSRImportFromEPSG
 - OCTNewCoordinateTransformation
 - OCTTransform
-(and untested)
+- GDALCreateGenImgProjTransformer
+- GDALGenImgProjTransform
+- GDALDestroyGenImgProjTransformer
+- GDALSuggestedWarpOutput
 - GDALTranslate
 - GDALTranslateOptionsNew
 - GDALTranslateOptionsFree
+- GDALReprojectImage

 To see full-fledged examples using all of these functions from within a WebWorker, check out the `examples` directory.
+From simplest to most complex, these examples are:

+1. `inspect_geotiff`
+2. `map_extent`
+3. `thumbnail`
+4. `thumbnail_map`

-In order to limit Javascript build size, GDAL is currently built with support for GeoTIFFs only.
+In order to limit Javascript build size, GDAL is currently built with support for GeoTIFFs and PNGs only.